GetDKAN/dkan/docs/source/user-guide/guide_dataset.rst

 Generate the same 10 datasets that are used on the demo site.
 Enable the sample content module.
 Run the create command to add the datasets.
-Running cron will run the queues that fetch the csv files and import them into datstore tables.
+Running cron will run the queues that fetch the csv files and import them into datastore tables.
 Remove the datasets with the remove command.

 .. prompt:: bash $